TRAVELING TO COSTA RICA

 Here are a couple of basic maps and some travel options below.

-Nature Air offers flights out of the international airport in San Jose.
-The flight only takes 20 minutes and it is a wonderful way to see the country from the air.
-These guys are little more eco friendly, and just friendlier in general...
-After the flight you will need to get a shuttle to get the lodge ($80) or you can have a rental car waiting for you...
+Flights are out of the international airport in San Jose, Arenal or Liberia to the town of Quepos The flights only take 20 minutes and it is a wonderful way to see the country from the air.
+After the flight you will need to get a shuttle to get the lodge ($85) or you can have a rental car waiting for you...

 Private Shuttle Bus

 A Private shuttle bus will pick you up the international airport or any your hotel in San Jose or and drop you off at the lodge.
 This is the most convienient way, and probably the fastest way to get to Rafiki!

 |Depends on the car, time of year, type of insurance.
 Liability insurance is mandatory in Costa Rica, even if your credit card provides such insurance...||3-4 hours to the lodge||A Rental Car gives you the most amount of freedom.
 The downside is you have to navigate yourselves on narrow roads.
 Things have improved lately and map apps such as google maps has made life much easier.
 Road signs are merely suggestions in Costa Rica, so aggressive defensive driving is the safest way...
 Although not for the faint of heart, having your own vessel does make you feel like the captain of your adventure.|

 If we don't have a room for you at Rafiki, check to see if we have space at our new beach camp.
 It is only 45 minutes from Rafiki.
 The place is called the Rafiki Beach Camp, www.rafikibeach.com.
 From the Beach camp you can access Rafiki's tours with day tours.
 Write us to find out more!